carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-4.md

     return true;
   }

+  /// This hook cheks if the given 'src' region can be inlined into the 'dest'
+  /// region.
+The regions here are the bodies of the callable functions.
+For
+  /// Toy, any function can be inlined, so we simply return true. bool isLegalToInline(Region *dest, Region *src, bool wouldBeCloned,
+                       BlockAndValueMapping &valueMapping) const final {
+    return true;
+  }

   /// This hook is called when a terminator operation has been inlined.
 The only
   /// terminator that we have in the Toy dialect is the return
   /// operation(toy.return).
 We handle the return by replacing the values